debbhiesoy/cypress-io/README.md

 Make sure that npm is installed.
 Check version of the npm installed by  ```npm -v``` Make sure that node is installed.
 Check version of the node installed by ```node -v```

-Your good to go to create your first cypress.io test.
-To do follow the steps:
+You're good to go to create your first cypress.io test.
+Follow the steps below:
 1) ```npm init -y``` - initialize directory as npm package.
 It will generate package.json.
 This will output

 Wrote to /Users/<your_user>/cypress.io/package.json: